 - Sample of your work:

-- Performing Arts: Please submit up to three samples that characterize your work; no longer than three minutes each and post sample of work on YouTube.
+- Performing Arts: Please submit up to three samples that characterize your work; no longer than three minutes each.

-- Literary Arts: Please submit up to three writing samples limited to one page each that characterize your work in PDF format.
+- Literary Arts: Please submit up to three writing samples limited to one page each that characterize your work.

 How are scholarship applications evaluated?